 I’ve taught art since 2002 at mostly the elementary level, but also in middle school.

 I have taught in both public and private schools.
-I’ve been a day camp coordinator, written for magazines and spent many years as a waitress.
+I’ve been a day camp coordinator, written for magazines and been a Girl Scout leader.

 Hello!
 My name is Marcia and I am here along with you on this journey of teaching art!

-I have taught in both public and private schools.
-I’ve been a day camp coordinator, written for magazines and spent many years as a waitress.
+I’ve taught art since 2002 at mostly the elementary level, but also in middle school.
+I’ve worked in both public and private schools.
+I’ve been a day camp coordinator, written for magazines and been a Girl Scout leader.

 Real art teachers and classroom teachers have left reviews over on TPT saying that the resources were “amazing”, “engaging and easy to plan” and “promoted creativity.”
 And that’s just in the first handful I checked before posting this!
 Did you know you can read reviews from other teachers on resources at TPT before you buy?
 No more wondering if what you are interested in will actually be useful or not!
 I encourage you to check out my shop and see all of the low-prep and easy-to-use resources such as drawing guides, posters, coloring pages and art sub plans.